All Episodes

 I wasn't done doing anything.

-You better get a little quicker at your job then.
+You better get a little quicker at your job.

-I just the complete ridiculousness of it all.
+Just the complete ridiculousness of it all, Sean.

-Do you think you would have been charged by the special counsel now if they had any evidence, considering that that Pfizer warrant gave them an opportunity to get every text, every email, every phone call you ever made.
+Do you think you would have been charged by the special counsel now if they had any evidence, considering that FISA warrant gave them an opportunity to get every text, every email, every phone call you ever made?

 Wouldn't that have led to an indictment by now?

-You know, I I'm not uh, you know, I don't I don't talk about those things, but uh typically if any anyone would have um I I've never been given any information that uh you know I'm under any serious consideration over over recent months.
+You know, I'm not, you know, I don't talk about those things, but typically, if anyone would have, I've never been given any information that I'm under any serious consideration over recent months.

 That's something that not everybody appreciates.

-And many people that I I see talking about it seem not to recognize what a FISA application is.
+There's a lot of talk about FISA applications, and many people that I see talking about it seem not to recognize what a FISA application.

 A FISA application is actually a warrant, just like a search warrant.